bluewingtitan/guiscript/README.md

 	hseparator()
 ```

-# Contribution
-In general, contributions are welcome.
-As this project is maintained by a pretty busy student, expect some time to pass from PR to feedback.
-This project is intended to be simple and minimalistic, so only start working on something if you see most people using this also using your contribution.

-Feel free to develop own flavours of this, or to use this as a base for something bigger.
-As long as you honor the license, I'll honor your project :D

 # Inner Workings, Performance
 GuiScript is based on a virtual DOM.
 The elements of the virtual DOM manage their counterpart in the real Godot UI and encapsulate it's capabilities.
 If they are invalidated, they will remove the real UI-Node from the tree in godot.

 By using this system, the UI will only be rebuilt if a disruptive update is sent (one, that suddenly requires a completly different node at the same position, invalidating the old one), and will only rebuild the parts that are actually required to be rebuilt.
 If an update can be represented by simply updating an existing component, exactly that will be done.
-This makes GuiScript reasonably performant (but obviously not quite as performant as creating your own custom dev-menus).
+This makes GuiScript reasonably performant to be used for temporary, developement or debug UI.

 # Testing, Bugs and Further Developement
 GuiScript is an almost 1:1-Port of an Godot3 Engine Module with proper code coverage.
 The tests are yet to be ported.
 For testing this port, mostly practical testing was done.
-GuiScript is used in some game projects of mine to build quite big debug-ui-stuff, so I always got incentive to fix bugs and extend this project.
+GuiScript is used in some game projects of mine to build extensive debug-ui-stuff, so bugs usually will be fixed very quickly.